thilaire/CodingGameServer-OldDoNotUse/doc/coding_style.md

-[Python]
+# Coding style guidelines (for CodingGameServer)

+### code in Python
-For Python, we follow PEP8 coding style, except for the following rules:
+For the server, we follow PEP8 coding style, except for the following rules:
 - W191 (indentations contain tabs)
 - E303 (too many blank lines)
 - E101 (indentation contains mixed spaces and tabs): just because some lines are split and indented with spaces (tabs do not work)